 Although modern surgical technology has improved the possibility of creating a natural-looking breast after mastectomy for cancer or other diseases, the difference between the reconstructed breast and the remaining breast can often be seen when you are nude.
 The breasts in a bra should be close enough to one another in size and shape so you feel comfortable about how you look in most types of clothing or swimwear.
 Your body image and self-esteem may improve after your reconstruction surgery.

 Breast reconstruction may fix things you were unhappy about before your surgery.
 You may have always wanted a larger, or smaller, breast, or you may have been unhappy with sagging or asymmetry.
 Insurance accompanies are required by law to pay for breast reconstruction at any time after removal of your breast tissue, including surgery to the other breast for symmetry if needed.
-This may require a reduction, lift or augmentation of the normal breast so that it most closely matches the reconstructed side.
+This may require a breast reduction, breast lift or breast augmentation of the normal breast so that it most closely matches the reconstructed side.

 - Consult with a plastic surgeon soon after the diagnosis of cancer is made.